 No, this is not a service we offer.

 Many older service manuals are available online, and you don’t need my help to obtain them.
-Much of my service data, however, comes directly from manufacturers, distributors and other specialist sources and is otherwise unobtainable.
+Much of my service data, however, comes directly from manufacturers, distributors and other specialist sources, and is unavailable to the public.

-Service data is intended for technicians and is provided in confidence under the strict understanding that it will not be shared.
-Put simply, I am not permitted to share service data, manuals, schematics, etc, and I am legally obliged to honour the usage agreements I have with manufacturers and distributors.
+Service data is intended for technicians and is provided in confidence, on the strict understanding that it will not be shared.
+Put simply, I am not permitted to share service data, manuals, schematics, etc that are not publicly available, and I don’t operate a file server for those that are.

-No respected professional technician would risk these arrangements, so expecting me to, as Stephan from Germany did, is foolish and earned him a spot here.
-That’s because when I politely explained that I could not provide data he felt entitled to, he spat the dummy:
+No sensible professional would risk the relationships allowing them access to this critical data, so expecting me to, as Stephan from Germany did, is silly.
+When I politely explained to Stephan that I could not supply such data, he spat the dummy:

 Thanks for nothing.